-NUMBER OF FLOORS, COLUMNS 26 THROUGH 27
+NUMBER OF FLOORS

 Enter the total number of floors found in the building.
 Attics and basements are not included.
-Enter the numbers in columns 26 and 27 with the last digit in column 27.

-ATTIC AND/OR BASEMENT, COLUMN 28
+ATTIC AND/OR BASEMENT

 Using the code below, enter the appropriate code for attic and/or basement for the building.
 A floor shall be considered an attic or basement if it is structurally such by design, whether finished or unfinished and regardless of use.